St Bathans fauna: Birds

 Charadriiformes, including gulls, terns, noddies, snipes, dotterels, plovers, jacanas, oystercatchers, sheathbills and the plains-wanderer, are a large group of birds that are mostly found in marine or semi-marine environments.
 There are about 350 species, and they are mostly small to medium-sized.
 Two of these are known from St Bathans, the New Zealand lake-wanderer (Hakawai melvillei), a relative of the plains-wanderer, and Sansom's plover (Neilus sansomae), a plover-like bird of uncertain affinities but possibly related to sheathbills and the Magellanic plover.

-Petrels are seabirds in the order Procellariformes.
+Petrels are seabirds in the order Procellariiformes.
 This group includes albatrosses.
 Petrels today make up most of all species of seabird, and the order is the only order of birds to be entirely marine.
 One species of petrel is known from the St Bathans Fauna – a diving petrel in the same genus as modern diving petrels, the Miocene diving petrel (Pelecanoides miokuaka).

 At least two herons are known: Pikaihao bartlei and Matuku otagoense.
 The former is a bittern, while the latter is a much larger species that appears to be basal within Ardeidae (the herons).

 One eagle, similar in size to a wedge-tailed eagle, and another bird of prey, similar in size to a small hawk, have been found, but await formal description.

 Two parrot genera are represented.
 Heracles is represented by its sole species, Heracles inexpectatus, the largest known parrot, weighing 7 kilograms and standing 1 meter tall.
 Nelepsittacus is represented by at least four species.
 These vary drastically in size, suggesting that they occupied a wide variety of ecological niches, having diversified in the relative absence of other parrots.

 A New Zealand wren, Kuiornis indicator, is known from these deposits, possibly similar to the modern rifleman.
-A species of currawong, Miostrepera canora, reveals that the Cracticinae were previously native to Zealandia and indicates overwater dispersal.

-Two or three other passerine species remain undescribed.
+A species of currawong, Miostrepera canora, reveals that the Cracticinae were previously native to Zealandia and indicates overwater dispersal..
+A possible bowerbird (Ptilonorhynchidae) Aeviperditus gracilis has also been described from the deposits.
+Several other passerine species remain undescribed.